lingui/js-lingui/CONTRIBUTING.md

 Now you can create PR and let CI service do their work!

+> **Note**
+> This project uses the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for commit messages and PR titles.

-If you need any help, just raise an issue or submit an working draft of PR.
+If you need any help, just raise an issue or submit a working draft of PR.

 [yarninstall]: https://yarnpkg.com/en/docs/install